py3lee/projects/supervised_ml_dashboard/README.md

+## User guide

-Check out the detailed [user guide](http://htmlpreview.github.io/?https://github.com/py3lee/projects/blob/main/supervised_ml_dashboard/user_guide/Supervised%20Model%20Dashboard.html) or (`user_guide`/`Supervised_Model_Dashboard.md`) for further details on the configuration settings, setup files, step-by-step walkthrough of all the displayed content, as well as the process flows for the classes.
+Check out the detailed [user guide](http://htmlpreview.github.io/?https://github.com/py3lee/projects/blob/main/supervised_ml_dashboard/user_guide/Supervised%20Model%20Dashboard.html) or (`user_guide`/`Supervised_Model_Dashboard.md`) for details on the configuration settings, setup files, step-by-step walkthrough of all the displayed content, as well as the process flows for the classes.

 ## EDA

 See the respective [Exploratory Data Analysis (EDA) notebooks](notebook/EDA) (`notebook` > `EDA`) for the rationale and justification of the preprocessing steps in the CustomIngestor and CustomPreprocessor classes.